-The research conducted in this project is divided into four parts.
-First, a statistical analysis of whether negative and dehumanizing stigma attaches to the language used to describe people in prison (Language of Dehumanization Project).
-Second, a historical analysis of the language and dehumanization in the context of incarceration in the US (History of Language Project).
-Third, an investigation into the role of neuroscience in decreasing dehumanization of people in prison (Neuroscience Project).
-And finally, an assessment of how people who have experienced the prison system first-hand regard systems of incarceration and view their own identities (Interview Project).
-These research components are explained below.
+The research conducted in this project is divided into two parts.
+First, a statistical analysis of whether negative and dehumanizing stigma attached to the language used to describe people in prison (Language of Dehumanization Project).
+Second, an investigation into what role prison has on social relationships (Social Dynamics of Incarceration).

 Language of Dehumanization Project

 - Historical Reference: The History of Language Project aims to produce a historical reference of how media and language has been used to shape perceptions of people in prison.
 It will analyze the manner in which law, policy and popular discourse has shaped punitive attitudes.
 The study constitutes a longitudinal assessment of attitudes towards crime and people in prison both in the legal system and the media.
 It will utilize historical research and literature review to assess how the media representation of people in prison intersects with and is reflected in the policy and law of the day.